 I’m a be me!

-Every once in a while I going through a couple of the remaining forums I still belong to, posting my little bit of advertising for writing services.
+Every once in a while I go through a couple of the remaining forums I still belong to, posting my little bit of advertising for writing services.
 When I’m posting those articles, I always include a link to some article samples so people can see that I can write different ways on different topics.
 None of them are overly long, as it’s only supposed to be a sample.
 Continue reading Everyone’s Got An Opinion→

 It’s hard to get mad at people who take the safe route and withhold their true feelings, in their own names, online.
 After all, sometimes people will say something that others don’t agree with, and no one wants to be derided for their feelings.
 These days we have the term “cancel culture”, and it sounds scary.
 People risk losing their jobs, their friends, and being castigated all over social media; I understand.